 - 1. ONLINE APPLICATION FORM Fill out the application form online. - 2.
-WE'LL LEARN MORE ABOUT YOU We will check your eligibility for the program and there will be an opportunity for you to tell us a little about you. - 3.
-ENGLISH, NUMERACY & TECH TESTS We will invite you to take some tests to check your English, numeracy & tech skills.
-This is to ensure this program is right for you and determine the level of support needed. - 4.
+ENGLISH, NUMERACY & TECH TESTS We will invite you to take some tests via Zoom o check your English, numeracy & tech skills.
+This is to ensure this program is right for you and determine the level of support needed. - 3.
 MEET US - Once all the tests have been completed, we will invite you to meet one of our friendly team members for an interview.
-Don't worry though, this interview is just a casual chat so that we can get to know you. - 5.
-PRE-EMPLOYMENT CHECKS After the interview, we'll assist you in applying for some background checks. - 6.
-ORIENTATION You will be invited to the program's orientation where you will get to meet your trainers, mentor and fellow classmates. - 7.
+Don't worry though, this interview is just a casual chat so that we can get to know you. - 4.
+ORIENTATION You will be invited to the program's orientation where you will get to meet your trainers, mentor and fellow classmates. - 5.
 ENROLMENT Once we have confirmed the approved background checks and you have attended orientation, there will be some final paperwork to officially enrol you into the nationally recognised training with Cerebral Palsy Alliance (RTO No. 90213).